nasa/fprime/docs/Design/data-products.md

 3. For any topology _T_, the global identifiers _I.c_ for all the component instances of _T_ form the data product dictionary for _T_.

 ### 2.2.
-F' Components
+F Prime Components

-Typically a data product system in an F' application consists of the following
+Typically a data product system in an F Prime application consists of the following
 components:

 1. One or more **data product producers**.
    These components produce data products and are typically mission-specific.
    For example, they may produce science data.

-1. Standard F' components for managing data products.
+1. Standard F Prime components for managing data products.

    1. A **data product manager**.
       This component allocates memory for empty containers.